Albertibase/Albertibase/README.md

 - 👋 Hi, I’m @Digimatician
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning html, css, javascript, bootsrap, php and sql
+- 🌱 I’m currently writing html, css, javascript, bootsrap, php and sql
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me.
-Visit my website on www.digimatician.com
+Visit my website on www.devpacks.live

 <!---
 Albertibase/Albertibase is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.